Context

 The only difference in this example is that

-EB XX
+EB XX is a

 short version